wp-plugins/ceceppa-multilingua/readme.txt

 4. Plugin configuration
 5. Link to the article
 6. Menus configuration
+7. Box for see or add translation to current post/page

 == Changelog ==

+= 0.4.1 =
+* In edit post it's possible to see and switch to all linked posts, or you can add translation to it.

 = 0.4 =
 * Now you can have different menu for each language withouth edit your theme code.